. .

 Ellipsoid Joint

-Distal bone has an ovoid articular surface and is received into an elliptical cavit, wich makes it impossible for the bones to perform axial rotation.
+Distal bone has an ovoid articular surface and is received into an elliptical cavity, wich makes it impossible for the bones to do axial rotation.
 So main movements here are flexion-extension, adduction-abduction and circumduction.wrist

 Hinge Joint